 - Kippah, for men and women, are available for use during services.
-Whether to wear the kippah is a personal choice and is not required to participate in services.
+Wearing a kippah is a personal choice, and is not required to participate in services.

-- Services last about an hour and involve a weave of songs, prayers, and poetry.
+- Services last about an hour and involve songs, prayers, and poetry.
 There is the occasional standing as well.

 - Our rabbi is fantastic at letting people know about the parts of the service, when to stand, and what page we are on!

-- We have coloring trays and crayons for the kids
+- We have coloring trays and crayons for kids.

 Oneg Shabbat following Friday night services